svalabs/sva.sentinelone/README.md

 Detailed Changelog can be found at [CHANGELOG](CHANGELOG.rst)

 ## Todo (help is welcome)
-- [ ] Make the modules usable on account scope
 - [ ] Unit tests needs to be written

 ## Licensing